Edwin Gyimah’s Sister Begs for Forgiveness: “Felicia Is Very Calm Today”

 The emotional appeal was made live on air during an interview with renowned Ghanaian radio presenter Auntie Naa after her crew, together with some police officers, stormed the house of the embattled footballer to evacuate his family.

-Edwin Gyimah's sister begs for six-month advance
+Edwin Gyimah's sister begs for six-month grace

-Felicia and the mother are also pleading for permission to remain in the house temporarily while they search for alternative accommodation.
-However, reports indicate that the footballer has insisted that they vacate the property immediately.
+Felicia and the mother also pleaded for permission to remain in the house temporarily while they search for alternative accommodation.

 The matter continues to generate discussion as both sides navigate a deeply personal and emotional family dispute.

-The TikTok videos of Edwin Gyimah's visit to his residence in Obuasi with Auntie Naa are below
+The TikTok videos of Edwin Gyimah's visit to his residence in Obuasi with Auntie Naa are below:

 YEN.com.gh has gathered comments from social media users below.